4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Our Experience

 So what did I think?
 Well having visited Taling Chan twice now (first in 2013), we’d say timing is everything.
 Our early morning visit this time meant we missed the buzz we remembered from our previous lunch-time visit.
-However it was nice to look around in peace and as it’s the most convenient of the four markets to reach.
-We’d recommend returning another day for lunch and today saving your lunch break market number 3 today, when the food stalls are in full swing.
+However it was nice to look around in peace.
+We recommend returning another day for lunch and today saving your lunch break market number 3 today, when the food stalls are in full swing.

 Practical Information